What to Do in Palo Alto: A Local’s Guide for Solo Female Travelers

 534 Emerson St, Palo Alt

 This tobacco shop is right next to Bell’s Bookstore.
 Mac’s has been there for over 85 years.
 It just struck me as such a unique sight now days.
 Especially with the selection of newspapers available.
 I miss newspapers!
-Mac’s has some Bay Area and Palo Alto memorabilia to check out inside.
+Mac’s also has some Bay Area and Palo Alto memorabilia to check out inside.

 384 University Ave, Palo Alto